Asian Americans in arts and entertainment: 2000s

-Amy Hill has since been a mainstay of U.S. television for years as a recurring/character actress, some of her most notable roles include, Mrs. DePaulo on That's So Raven, Mama Tohru on Jackie Chan Adventures, Mrs. Hasagawa on Lilo & Stitch: The Series, Ah-Mah Jasmine Lee on The Life and Times of Juniper Lee, Judy Harvey on Enlightened, Mah Mah on American Dad!, Dr. Wagerstein on UnREAL, and now Lourdes Chan on Crazy Ex-Girlfriend.
+Amy Hill has been a mainstay of U.S. television for years as a recurring/character actress.
+Her notable roles include Mrs. DePaulo on That's So Raven, Mama Tohru on Jackie Chan Adventures, Mrs. Hasagawa on Lilo & Stitch: The Series, Ah-Mah Jasmine Lee on The Life and Times of Juniper Lee, Judy Harvey on Enlightened, Mah Mah on American Dad!, Dr. Wagerstein on UnREAL, and Lourdes Chan on Crazy Ex-Girlfriend.

-Daniel Dae Kim and Sendhil Ramamurthy have achieved some recognition as sex symbols for their respective roles on Lost and has since moved onto Hawaii Five-0 and Heroes.
-Sendhil has moved onto the television series Covert Affairs and Beauty & the Beast.
-Although not an actor, Jon Gosselin has received from the reality series Jon and Kate Plus 8 sex symbol status.
-Masi Oka starred on the cast of the television series Heroes is also the only lead actor on the series to be nominated for either an Emmy Award or Golden Globe Award.
-Along with Ramamurthy and Oka, James Kyson Lee also starred on Heroes.
+Daniel Dae Kim and Sendhil Ramamurthy have achieved recognition as sex symbols for their respective roles on Lost.
+Kim moved on to Hawaii Five-0 and Heroes.
+Ramamurthy moved on to the television series Covert Affairs and Beauty & the Beast.
+Masi Oka starred on the cast of the television series Heroes, and is the only lead actor on the series to be nominated for either an Emmy Award or Golden Globe Award.
+James Kyson Lee also starred on Heroes.

+Although not an actor, Jon Gosselin received sex symbol status from appearing on the reality series Jon and Kate Plus 8.